 While you can also prepare a less original form of sushi with random knives, the truth is that nothing can take you closer to the real thing than a pair of sushi knives.
 Sushi knives have gained a lot of popularity in western kitchens lately.
 They are easy to identify by their single beveled edge.
 Practically, only one side can cut, while the other one stays flat.
 This way, the food does not stick to the knife.
 Other than that, most knives are right-handed.
-Specialists claim that cutting fish with the right hand is a lot more efficient.
-The handle has a D cross-section to allow using the knife over long periods of time without diminishing comfort.
+Specialists claim that cutting fish with the right hand is much more efficient.
+The handle has a D cross-section to allow using the knife over long periods without diminishing comfort.
 As for the material, you can find more types of wood out there.

 When it comes to the actual cooking procedure, most newbies experience a lot of issues in preparing sushi accordingly.
 So what should you pay attention to?

 Get rid of sticky rice